 Hate and deadly violence has forced many LGBT persons to flee Uganda.
 Kasha Jacqueline Nabagesera stays on, but nowadays she never leaves the house alone.
-Annika Hamrud meets a world-famous activist and one of the winners of this year’s Right Livelihood Award.
+Annika Hamrud meets a world-famous activist.

 Kasha has changed her sneakers for flip-flops and put on a cap that conceals her long dreadlocks and her thin legs stick out of her short trousers when she dances down the stone staircase, enacting scenes from the 1965 movie The Sound of Music.
 The unlikely setting is a 19th-century Austrian palace, Schloss Leopoldskron, where the film was shot, a film that Kasha has seen every Christmas in her homeland Uganda since she was a small girl.